Formulate A Dichotomous Question With Accompanying Instruction: Complete Guide

 " Do you exercise regularly?"

 Regularly?
-This leads to when you were younger?
+Think about it: when you were younger?
 Weekly?
 Daily?
-The respondent has to guess what you mean, and different respondents will guess differently Practical, not theoretical..
+The respondent has to guess what you mean, and different respondents will guess differently It's one of those things that adds up.
+Turns out it matters..

 Mistake #3: Negatives that confuse